What to Expect After Surgery for Primary Bone Cancer

-In order to go home, your wound needs to be initially healed.
+In order to go home, your wound needs to be healthy in appearance.
 Your wound should heal within about a week after your operation.
 But it may take months for your bone to fully heal.
 You also need to be able to get out of bed safely.
 To do that, you may need physical therapy.
 It's important to participate in a rehabilitation program after limb-sparing surgery to learn how to use the limb and ensure it remains functional.�

 If there are problems with the wound, or if you have a difficult time moving around, you may transfer to a rehab facility from the hospital for a short period of time before returning home.

 If you had a limb salvage operation and needed an allograft or endoprosthesis, you may need more surgery in the distant future.
 This is usually necessary after 10 or 20 years, but can be within�five years.
 Some people eventually need to have the limb amputated.
 Children may need more surgery to lengthen the limb as the other leg or arm grows, or to keep the limb the same length as the other limb.

 Here's an overview of side effects you may experience after surgery:

 Pain.�The pain will usually be at the incision site.
 If you have had part or all of a limb amputated, you�may�have feelings that seem to come from the amputated limb.
 This is normal and expected.
 It is known as�phantom sensation.�At first, it may be painful.
 Usually, the painful sensation fades over time.
 The sensation of the amputated part remains, though.